-As an aid to long-term character and campaign development, some Referees may wish to introduce Luck Points into their games.
+As an aid to long-term character and campaign development, some Referees might want to introduce Luck Points into their games.
 Luck Points provide a safety net for characters against unfortunate dice rolls.

-The procedure for using Luck Points in Hack100 is as follows:
+The procedure for using Luck Points in Hack 100 is as follows:

-- At the start of every session, each player rolls 1d5-1 to determine their character's Luck Points. - A Luck Point may be spent to re-roll any Task Roll. - Each re-roll replaces the previous result (so it might be worse). - Multiple Luck Points may be spent on the same task. - Luck Points may only be spent by the character performing the Task Roll. - Any unspent Luck Points at the end of each session are lost.
+- At the start of every session, each player rolls 1d5-1 to determine their character's Luck Points. - A Luck Point can be spent to re-roll any Task Roll. - Each re-roll replaces the previous result (so it might be worse). - Multiple Luck Points can be spent on the same task. - Luck Points can only be spent by the character performing the Task Roll. - Any unspent Luck Points at the end of each session are lost.
 A character's Luck Points are re-rolled at the start of the next session.